THICC-PACK/THICC-RS/README.md

 The final goal is to produce a functional C implementation of the repo found above.
 Pure functionality is the goal for the term, with an emphasis on self-documentation, understanding, and style.
 Time permitting, groundwork will be laid for real optimizations.

+Thank you for visiting and if you need to reach out to me please find me at jeffrey(dot)takahashi
+@gmail.